hurutta/CogniJot/README.md

 ```

 ## Key Features
-- **Text Editor**
-  Format and beautify your text using a rich content-editable area.
+- **Text Editor**: Format and beautify your text using a rich content-editable area.
-- **Error Checking**
-  Automatically find errors (e.g. grammatical, mathematical etc.) and view suggestions via hover tooltips.
+- **Error Checking**: Automatically find errors (e.g. grammatical, mathematical etc.) and view suggestions via hover tooltips.
-- **Topic & Keyword Extraction**
-  Extract up to 10 unique keywords or topics from your text as colorful tags.
+- **Topic & Keyword Extraction**: Extract up to 10 unique keywords or topics from your text as colorful tags.
-- **Deep Search**
-  Perform a “deep search” by sending the gist of your text to a search engine and view curated results directly in the UI.
+- **Deep Search**: Perform a “deep search” by sending the gist of your text to a search engine and view curated results directly in the UI.
-- **Note Storage & History**
-  Save, load, edit, and delete notes in the left-hand history panel.
+- **Note Storage & History**: Save, load, edit, and delete notes in the left-hand history panel.

 ## Contributing